tobiasbriones/blog/philosophy/experience/this-article-represents-a-milestone-for-me-2022-12-18/index.md

-As an intellectual I always want to write about many contents I have in mind, but for any article, I've eventually resolved to write or talk about one topic and if details should/must be stated then draft them out and build other articles.
+As an intellectual I always want to write about many contents I have in mind, but for any article, I've eventually resolved to write or talk about one topic and leave details or derivative topics that should/must be stated as a draft and then build other articles that will be probably related to each other but still being highly cohesive.

 Now I'm pretty careful about off-topic that must go somewhere else.